THE ULTIMATE ABS WORKOUT GUIDE

 SIDE BRIDGE TWIST – LATERAL FLEXION AND ROTATIONAL CONTROL

-HOW TO DO IT: For this forearm side plank variation, starting position is in forearm plank position with elbow under shoulder, but with feet in side plank position.
-Lift your trunk up off the floor to create lateral flexion pillar strength using the obliques and then twist the torso with a controlled motion.
+- For this forearm side plank variation, starting position is in forearm plank position with wrists on the ground, elbow under shoulder, but with feet in side plank position.

 WHAT MAKES IT EFFECTIVE: This exercise works lateral flexion and rotational control and stability at the same time.
 Whenever we combine functions, it makes for a more effective exercise.
 This is also a great bodyweight exercise with no equipment required.